-Running a fleet – if not done properly – can be a legal minefield, and we can’t stress enough how vital it is that you (a) understand what’s expected of you/your company/your drivers, and (b) know what to do in order to fulfil those obligations.
+Running a fleet – if not done properly – can be a legal minefield, and we can’t stress enough how vital it is that you understand what’s expected of you/your company/your drivers and that all know what to do in order to fulfil those obligations.

 It’s all about balance.
-We actively encourage you to seek out cost-saving initiatives, but NEVER at the expense of legal compliance.
-(Actually, very often the two go hand in hand, as we will illustrate.)
+We actively encourage you to seek out cost-saving initiatives, but never at the expense of legal compliance.

 It has been estimated that up to a third of all road traffic accidents involve somebody who was at work at the time.
 This could account for over 20 fatalities and 250 serious injuries every week.